-As Jacqueline and I continue down our path of frequently asked questions, we’ve found that a lot of the answers are it depends.
-However, a lot of the “it depends” can really depend on your attitudce.
+As Kupe and I continue down our path of frequently asked questions, we’ve found that a lot of the answers are “it depends”.
+However, a lot of the “it depends” can really depend on your attitude.
 This week, I hope that we can convince you that having the right outlook and attitude can contribute to your success as a business analyst, even when you are stuck on an impossible project!

 Episode 9 | April 12, 2016 Business Analysis Podcast Transcript

 Jacqueline: Hello.
 Good afternoon, good evening, and maybe even good morning somewhere.
 This is Jacqueline Sanders with Technology Expresso Cafe Radio.
 Welcome to another edition of #AskAnAnalyst with none other than Kupe from B2T Training.
 Hello Kupe.

 Kupe: What’s up?
 Good afternoon!
 Ready to go!